nbatterham/sfpowerscripts/README.md

 ## Why do I have to use this?
 Can't I script it out?

-Of course you can, but why waste time, when the plugin nicely wraps scripts into a granular taks in a readable open source node based script
+Of course you can, here are some advantages

+1. Save time from writing bash scripts in hooking all these tasks, such as ensuring you get the result values from the json output and parsing it to the next command
+2. Eliminate waste, multiple hours are spend on creating these scripts across multiple projects
+3. Open Source, so fork it and contribute it back

 ## What if there is an issue with the plugin?

 Please create an issue, and I will try to rectify as soon as possible.
-Wile it being fixed, you can omit the particular task and resort to command line[c
+Wile it being fixed, you can omit the particular task from the extension and resort to command line using simple scripts

  ## Sample Pipelines

  Sample orchestration pipelines are available in the Sample Pipelines Folder.
 Import these pipelines (in JSON Format) to your Azure  Pipelines instance , set the variables and other parameters and you will be ready to utilize a highly customizable pipeline in the shortest time.

  The following sample pipelines are available.